James Turrell

 At the heart of this work is a simple conviction: that everyone deserves care that meets them where they are and supports them in building a life worth living.
 I am driven by the belief that better research leads to better services, and that thoughtfully designed technologies are one of our most powerful tools for making that happen.

-Published in Social Science and Medicine, the Journal of Adolescent Health, and elsewhere, my in this area has focused especially on young adults, Veterans, and low-income communities, and increasingly centers on how digital crisis services, including crisis lines and artificial intelligence, are reshaping who gets care and how.
-Findings have been used to brief congressional representatives and presented at local and national conferences.
+Published in Social Science and Medicine, and elsewhere, and presented to congressional representatives, my work in this area has focused on young adults, Veterans, and low-income communities, and increasingly centers on how digital crisis services, including crisis lines and artificial intelligence, are reshaping who gets care and how.

 “A friendlier help-seeking terrain —possibly characterized by transparent escalation policies, better-equipped friends and families, hospitals better suited to young adults, or other supportive elements —may be needed to set the stage for a safe, honest disclosure”.